Fox Sports Asia

-Fox Sports Asia (formerly ESPN Star Sports) was a pan-Asian pay television network broadcasting in Asia, operated by Fox Networks Group Asia Pacific, a subsidiary of The Walt Disney Company (Southeast Asia) Pte.
-Ltd. It also oversaw a version of Star Sports available in Mainland China and South Korea.
+Fox Sports Asia (formerly ESPN Star Sports) was a pan-Asian pay television network operated by Fox Networks Group Asia Pacific, a subsidiary of The Walt Disney Company (Southeast Asia) Pte.
+Ltd. It also oversaw a version of Star Sports available in mainland China and South Korea.

-Originally launched in early 1990s as Star Sports (earlier Prime Sports) and ESPN by Satellite Television Asian Region (STAR TV) and ESPN International respectively, both parties agreed to combine their operations in Asia in October 1996.
-News Corporation took the full control of the venture in 2012, and relaunched the channels in two phases in January 2013 and August 2014, respectively.
+The network was originally launched in 1991 as Star Sports (earlier Prime Sports) and ESPN by Satellite Television Asian Region (STAR TV) and ESPN International.
+The two companies combined their Asian operations in October 1996.
+News Corporation assumed full control of the venture in 2012 and relaunched the channels in two phases, in January 2013 and August 2014.